The Insider

 When I moved to New York in 2013 and my family settled down in Brooklyn, the scale of my environment grew exponentially, but my approach remained exactly the same.
 I traded the interior spaces of Turin for the massive, sprawling geography of the five boroughs.

 I didn’t learn New York City history from a sterile training manual.
-I learned it by walking it—relentlessly—from the industrial, windswept edges of Staten Island to the rich immigrant textures of Queens, the historic streets of The Bronx, and the deep historical layers of Lower Manhattan.
+I learned it by walking it—relentlessly—from the quiet hidden reels of Staten Island to the rich immigrant textures of Queens, the rugged step-streets of The Bronx, and the deep historical layers of Lower Manhattan.

 THE PERSPECTIVE